Muzashii/Muzashii/README.md

 # Hello, l'm Éverton, welcome to my GIT👋😎🖖

-My name is Éverton Costa da silva, I’m from Brazil 🇧🇷 , I’m a **Student of Computer Engineering** @FIAP venturing into the world of code development and writing. 👨‍💻
+My name is Éverton Costa da silva, I’m from Brazil, I’m a **Student of Computer Engineering** @FIAP venturing into the world of code development and writing. 👨‍💻

 #### 🌎"Quanto mais você sabe, mais você percebe que nada sabe!"🧠